beesness/game-dev-intro/README.md

 ### Brief 01

-**Prototype a boardgame!**
+**Prototype a *fundane* boardgame!**

 This will be a team project.

+Your boardgame prototype will be inspired by everyday life: take a *mundane* task (like washing the dishes) and turn it into a game!

-Your boardgame prototype can be about anything.
-However, you may want to consider the scope of your game, as you’ll have ~ 1 month to prototype and playtest something playable (including the rulebook).
+Consider the scope of your game, as you’ll have ~ 1 month to prototype and playtest something playable (including the rulebook).

 <sup>More details to follow.</sup>